bbangert/routes/docs/manual.rst

 Submappers
 ----------

-*New in Routes 1.11.*  A submapper lets you add several similar routes without having to repeat identical keyword arguments.
+A submapper lets you add several similar routes without having to repeat identical keyword arguments.
 There are two syntaxes, one using a Python ``with`` block, and the other avoiding it. ::